YichenWangs/second-yr-talk/source.md

 --

-### How can you make music in mixed reality using hands?
+### How can you make music in mixed reality?

 ???

 It begins with this picture:
-Formally trained as a computer scientist with an artistic spirit in my soul, I started to nerd out - how can you make music in MR this advanced technical devices .
+Formally trained as a computer scientist with an artistic spirit in my soul, I got really hooked up - how can you make music in MR with advanced headset devices having freehand interaction.
-What kind of futuristic instrument that can support playful/creative experiences, can we make it more aesthetic?
+What kind of futuristic instrument that can be created to support playful/creative experiences, can we make it more aesthetic?

-With this motivation, I started with a first-person approach -- ok imagining as a musician myself computer music space - should be electronic and futuristic ...
+Having these thoughts, I started with a first-person approach -- ok imagining as a musician myself computer music space - should be electronic and futuristic ...

 3D primitives - obviously it was not the best given the inaccuracy - but i really appreciate

+it was even worse than the electronic one - no haptic feedback
 ---

 # isometric-sen